Puerto Vallarta, Mexico is a total dream .... Here are a few of the top things you absolutely have to do when visiting.

 You can do a quick online search for a tour company, or you can charter a captain and boat in Puerto Vallarta or off of Mismaloya beach.

 It'll take you about an hour to reach the arch from Mismaloya beach.
 Most tours (or hired boats) include your snorkel gear, and most tours also include lunch.
 Be sure to pack up plenty of water and sunscreen and some extra pesos for a tip.
-Prices should be around $55-$75 for a half day adventure.
+Prices should be around $45-$75 for a half day adventure.
 Some groups have gone with this company, but there are tons of options for you to do your own research on.

 Walk The Boardwalk